viesturz/klipper-toolchanger/config_switch.md

 # Config Switch

-This extension provide the means to quickly convert the config from a toolchanger to a traditional single tool head printer.
+This extension provide the means to quickly convert the config from a tool-changer to a traditional single tool-head printer.

 ## Added Console Command